Teams of LLM Agents can Exploit Zero-Day Vulnerabilities: can Autonomously Exploit Zero-day Vulnerabilities

 \subsection{End-to-End results}

-We measured the overall success rate of our highest performing agent (\sn), the agent with the vulnerability description (GPT-4 w/ desc.), the agent without the vulnerability description (GPT-4 no desc.), and the open-source vulnerability scanners.
-We show results in Figure~\ref{fig:fu}.
+We measured the overall success rate of our highest performing agent (\sn) with different models.
+We also compared \sn with the agent with vulnerability descriptions (1DV agent), the agent without the vulnerability description (GPT-4 no desc.), and the open-source vulnerability scanners.

-As shown, \sn outperforms GPT-4 no desc. by 4.5$\times$ on pass at 1 and by 2.7$\times$ on pass at 5.
-Overall, \sn achieves a pass at 5 of 53\% and a pass at 1 of 33.3\%.
+As shown in Figure~\ref{fig:models}, \sn with GPT-4 reaches the highest success rate, achieving a 42\% pass at 5 and an 18\% pass at 1.
+In contrast, open-source models failed to exploit any vulnerability.
+We observed that open-source models had a higher rate of refusals (e.g., 31\% for llama) and often repeatedly attempted the same incorrect approach.
 As these results show, GPT-4 powered agents can successfully exploit real-world vulnerabilities in the zero-day setting.
-Our results resolve an open question in prior work, showing that a more complex agent setup (\sn) can exploit zero-day vulnerabilities effectively \cite{fang2024llm2}.
+Our results resolve an open question in prior work, showing that a more complex and structured agent setup (\sn) can exploit zero-day vulnerabilities effectively \cite{fang2024llm2}.

-Furthermore, \sn performs within 1.4$\times$ of GPT-4 w/ desc. on pass at 5.
+As shown in Figure~\ref{fig:fu}, using GPT-4 as the backbone, \sn outperforms GPT-4 no desc. by 4.3$\times$ on pass at 1 and by 2.0$\times$ on pass at 5.
+Furthermore, \sn performs within 1.8$\times$ of 1DV agent (GPT-4 w/ desc.) on pass at 5.
 Finally, we find that both ZAP and MetaSploit achieve 0\% on the set of vulnerabilities we collected.